rhdeck/fastlane-js/README.md

 This repo contains four projects key to the fastlane-js build process.

+For most use cases go straight to the [fastlane package](packages/fastlane).

 ## [fastlane-api](packages/fastlane-api)

 A tool to automatically generate the inputs and outputs of almost all fastlane actions, uaing the same interface as the Fastlane Swift code generator.
 Deployed on NPM as `@fastlanejs/fastlane-api`